- Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS

-What type of degree is the Master of Arts in Disaster Management?
+What type of degree is the Masters in Disaster Management?

-Upon successful completion of 30 credits, FIU’s Green School of International and Public Affairs will confer a Master of Arts in Disaster Management.
+Upon successful completion of 30 credits, FIU’s Robert Stempel College of Public Health and Social Work will confer a Master of Arts in Disaster Management.

 Is this an accredited program?

-Yes, as an accredited university by the Southern Association of Colleges and Schools Commission on Colleges, the Master of Arts in Disaster Management is one of 91 masters degrees offered through FIU’s numerous colleges, schools and centers.
+Yes, as an accredited university by the Southern Association of Colleges and Schools Commission on Colleges, the Masters in Disaster Management is one of 91 masters degrees offered through FIU’s numerous colleges, schools and centers.

 Is this an online degree?